 might have two candidates:

 Finally, to actually pick the method, we will search down the steps, trying to match the receiver type against the candidate types.
 At each step, we also consider an auto-ref and auto-mut-ref to see whether that makes any of the candidates match.
-We pick the first step where we find a match.
+For each resulting receiver type, we consider inherent candidates before extension candidates.
+If there are multiple matching candidates in a group, we report an error, except that multiple impls of the same trait are treated as a single match.
+Otherwise we pick the first match we find.

 In the case of our example, the first step is